Introduction

 Defining a default layout

-It can be handy to define a default layout
+It can be handy to define a default layout for the case this mandatory

 attribute is not specified in the content file.
 Suppose we want a default

-layout for index files, and a page
+index layout for index files, and a page layout for other files:

 def process_info(info, site):